finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **look_through_transactions**
-> VersionedResourceListOfTransaction look_through_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, quotes_scope=quotes_scope)
+> VersionedResourceListOfTransaction look_through_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, quotes_scope=quotes_scope, slice=slice, share_class=share_class)

 [EXPERIMENTAL] LookThroughTransactions: Look through transactions

 Retrieve all the transactions that occurred during a particular time interval.
 If the portfolio is part of a fund as defined in Fund Accounting documents, the transactions returned are the  union set of all transactions in portfolios of the same type, in any funds invested in by the portfolio's fund  (and any funds invested in from that fund, etc.).
 The transactions will be scaled according to the ratio of the value of the investment in the fund to the NAV of the fund itself.

 ### Example